 In this accident, and in most accidents, degradation in the safety margin occurred over time and without any particular single decision to do so but simply as a series of decisions that individually seemed safe but together resulted in moving the water quality control system structure slowly toward a situation where any slight error would lead to a major accident.
-Designing a resilient system requires ensuring that controls do not degrade or that such degradation is detected and corrected before a loss occurs.
+An effective risk-management system must ensure that controls do not degrade as happened with both the Challenger and Columbia losses.

 Figure 2 shows static models of the safety control structure.
-But for resilience, models are needed to understand why the structure changed over time in order to build in protection against unsafe changes.
+But models are also needed to understand why the structure changed over time in order to build in protection against unsafe changes.
 For this goal, we use system dynamics models.
 The field of system dynamics, created at MIT in the 1950s by Forrester, is designed to help decision makers learn about the structure and dynamics of complex systems, to design high leverage policies for sustained improvement, and to catalyze successful implementation and change.
 System dynamics provides a framework for dealing with dynamic complexity, where cause and effect are not obviously related.
-Like the other STAMP models, it is grounded in the theory of non-linear dynamics and feedback control, but also draws on cognitive and social psychology, organization theory, economics, and other social sciences [16].
+Like the other STAMP models, it is grounded in the theory of non-linear dynamics and feedback control, but also draws on cognitive and social psychology, organization theory, economics, and other social sciences [10].
 System dynamics models are formal and can be executed, like our other models.

-System dynamics is particularly relevant for complex systems.
+System dynamics is particularly relevant for complex systems and systems of systems.
+The world is dynamic, evolving, and interconnected, but we tend to make decisions using mental models that are static, narrow, and reductionist.
+Thus decisions that might appear to have no effect on safety-or even appear to be beneficial-may in fact degrade safety and increase risk.
 System dynamics makes it possible, for example, to understand and predict instances of policy resistance or the tendency for well-intentioned interventions to be defeated by the response of the system to the intervention itself.
-In related but separate research, Marais and Leveson are working on defining archetypical system dynamics models often associated with accidents to assist in creating the models for specific systems [8].
+In related but separate research, Marais and Leveson are working on defining archetypical system dynamics models often associated with accidents to assist in creating the models for specific systems [5].